 Just to give you an idea just how massive some of these trees are:

 The next stop on our tour was the iconic 12 Apostles.
-After an hour drive through towering forests and vast Australian bush landscape, we were back on the coast.
+After an hour drive through forests and vast Australian bush, we were back on the coast.
 I was so excited to finally get to view the 12 apostles in person after seeing so many amazing pictures beforehand.
 Unfortunately, we got there at just the wrong time, with the sun creating a huge glare on the water, ruining any hope for a really great picture.

 Funny enough, there aren’t actually 12 stacks, and there never were.
 After the collaps of one in 2005, there are now only 8 stacks.
 It was originally named, Sow and Pigs (Muttonbird Island represented the sow, and the stacks were the piglets), but that name didn’t seem to attract many visitors.
 So eventually it was renamed to Twelve Apostles, which I tend to think is a wayyy better name.